Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

-This section uses the representations from \Cref{sec:cosetEncoding} to prove the upper bound in \Cref{thm:pnupperbound} is tight.
-We will explicitly describe Bob and Charlie's strategy to win the game with the probability that saturates the bound.
+\begin{example} To motivate our optimal strategy, we recall \Cref{ex:CosetStateIntro}, which describes the possibilities for $\ket{W_{x, z}}$ when $m = 1$.
+For now, consider the two cases where Bob and Charlie have no shared entanglement.
+To reiterate, the best strategy Bob and Charlie can deploy for $W^{(1)}$ will win with certainty by measuring in the computational and Hadamard bases, respectively.
+Meanwhile, the best strategy Bob and Charlie can deploy for $W^{(2)}$ will win with probability $\frac{1}{2}$.
+Even though the marginal probabilities of Bob and Charlie guessing the correct $x$ and $z$ separately is $\frac{1}{2}$, they can form a strategy in which their joint probability of winning is also $\frac{1}{2}$.
+We can formally write down the POVM's for both these cases:

+This table formalizes that, in the case of $W = W^{(1)}$, Bob should guess $00$ if he measures $\ket 0$, and $10$ otherwise.
+Similarly, Charlie should choose $00$ if he measures $\ket{+}$, and $01$ otherwise.
+On the other hand, the POVMs for $W = W^{(2)}$ are chosen so that Bob and Charlie either both make an incorrect guess or both make a correct guess.
+Recall now the case in which Bob and Charlie are given entangled qubits:

+\Cref{thm:pnupperbound} gives an upper bound of $\frac{2}{3}$ for Bob and Charlie's winning probability.
+Assuming this bound is tight, this means that Bob and Charlie should be able to win in the case $W = W^{(3)}$ with probability $\frac{1}{2}$.
+Indeed, consider the strategy

+where $\ket{\pm i} = \frac{\ket{0} \pm i \ket{1}}{\sqrt{2}}$.
+In this case, one can check that Bob and Charlie both make the correct guess with probability $\frac{1}{2}$. \end{example} \Cref{ex:N1ExampleContinued} is surprisingly indicative of the general case.
+When $m$ is large, the state $\ket{W}$ usually has a great deal of entanglement and there is more opportunity for $Z$-error information to appear on Bob's side, and $X$-information to be on Charlie's side as is the case when $W = W^{(2)}$ in \Cref{ex:N1ExampleContinued}.
+Even with this added complexity, Bob and Charlie can perform local operations on their own qubits to reduce the state to a simple one that looks like the $m=1$ case.
+As described in \Cref{sec:upperbound}, it suffices to show for a fixed subspace $W \in G(2m, m)$, that Bob and Charlie can win with a probability of $2^{-k}$ where $k = \dim(\{v_1^m : v \in W \})$ is the dimension of $W$ restricted to the first $m$ coordinates.
+The displayed algorithm gives an overview of their winning strategy.

 Recall that the bound is saturated when each player guesses correctly with probability $\Theta(1/2^m)$, and they are simultaneously correct or incorrect.
-In our strategy, Bob and Charlie process their states locally, so their classical and quantum correlations allow their guesses to be maximally correlated and correct with probability $\Theta(1/2^m)$,
+In our strategy, Bob and Charlie process their states locally, so their classical and quantum correlations allow their guesses to be maximally correlated and correct with probability $\Theta(1/2^m)$.

 In the coset state $\ket{W_{x,z}} = \CNOT_{J}H_{I}\ket{x+z}$ there will be $\CNOT$ gates that Bob and Charlie can invert locally, depending on $W$, thus removing local entanglement and enabling subsequent inversion of the $H$ gates.
 The scenario where they can invert all gates locally is equivalent to a classical game in which Alice sends them $x + z$ instead of $\ket{W_{x, z}}$.
 We address this case in \Cref{subsec:NoEntanglement}.
 Then, in \Cref{subsec:QuantumStrat}, we show that after locally inverting all gates they can, Bob and Charlie (using only local operations) can reduce the remaining shared entanglement into a set of Bell-state pairs.